nerdalert/OpenDaylight-Lab/README.md

 *The ODP-VM-Ops.zip (1.6GB) image contains both current bootstraps Wireshark + Dissector and intructions to start them both.
 *The ODP-VM-Dev.zip (2.7GB) image contains both bootstraps already built into Eclipse along with the controller, Wireshark + Dissector, both current bootstraps and intructions to start them both.

+For the quickstart the user ID is: "odp" and the password is: "passwd".
+Change the password on install.

-Here is the video from the project http://youtu.be/2K6Wnt3eMb8
+Here is the video from the project http://youtu.be/2K6Wnt3eMb8 or clone the repo for it.

 Or you can clone the project to download it with:
 git clone https://github.com/nerdalert/OpenDaylight-Lab.git